-After lectures one spent time in the Information Center at CHC.
-The Librarian, Mr. Swami, helps fish out the most untraceable book and journal.
-These classes were a much more interactive and relevant than many of my classes in university and school.
+After short lecture classes one spent time in the Information Center at CHC.
+The Librarian, Mr. Swami, helps fish out the most untraceable book and has a good knowledge of the books and journals available.
+On the lighter side, these classes were a lot more interactive and resourceful than many of my classes in university and school.

-Through the three weeks of input sessions, I perceived the differences between primary health, community health and public health.
-But there was no concrete understanding of 'the whole picture' yet.
-I knew there were components of primary health and public health sphere that spoke of a larger picture of health, but the community health angle was still unclear.
-I had not lived in one while I worked on health and healthcare.
+Through the three weeks of input sessions, I could perceive the differences between primary health, community health and public health.
+But there was no concrete understanding of the whole picture still.
+I knew there were components of primary health and public health sphere spoke of a larger picture of health, but the community health angle was still unclear as it had to do with community and I hadn't lived in one while I worked on health and healthcare.

-"Health for all by 2000" I always wondered about that.
-What had made them pick this date?
-Was it just a round figure?
-Now I know the seriousness with which the nations had come together that day, that time in Alma Ata.
-Most important of all, meeting the people who were involved with that time, who must have been as old as we are today, was very moving.
+The question that always struck me was "health for all by 2000" and I asked my self always 'what made them come to this date'?
+Or was it just a round figure where they went totally wrong?
+I guess now I know the seriousness with which the nations came together that day, that time.
+And most important of all, meeting the people who were involved with the times of "health for all" who must have been as old as we are today was certainly touching and symbolic.